Project-YXKJ/SilverStarSCS.Docs/source/glossary.rst

     time period t2
       The duration of the non-100% duty cycle of the output port

+    Quick Keys
+      Generally refers to the separate thumb button, near the needle

+    Keypad
+      A special input device, strip key box usually with six or seven buttons and leds

     stitches
       The sewing machine makes one complete revolution to form one stitch.